 His disastrous reign, marked by favoritism and military failure, led to a shocking, unprecedented deposition by his own wife and nobles.

-Edward II’s kingship stands as a medieval case study in how not to rule.
-Inheriting a formidable throne from his father, Edward I, he almost immediately squandered that legacy through a combination of personal indulgence and political ineptitude.
-His intense, politically reckless friendships with courtiers like Piers Gaveston and Hugh Despenser alienated the powerful barons of England, leading to constant internal strife.
-On the battlefield, his humiliation at Bannockburn in 1314 cemented a catastrophic loss of Scottish territory his father had fought to gain.
-The final act was orchestrated by his own queen, Isabella of France, who, with her lover Roger Mortimer, invaded England, forced Edward’s abdication, and imprisoned him.
-His mysterious, brutal death at Berkeley Castle became a symbol of the ultimate price of failed kingship, forever casting him as a tragic and inept figure.
+Edward II became King of England in 1307 and lost Scotland by 1314.
+Inheriting a formidable throne from his father, Edward I, he squandered that legacy through personal indulgence and political ineptitude.
+His intense, reckless friendships with courtiers like Piers Gaveston and Hugh Despenser alienated the powerful barons, sparking constant internal strife.
+At Bannockburn, his army suffered a catastrophic defeat that surrendered the territory his father had fought to gain.
+Queen Isabella of France, with her lover Roger Mortimer, invaded England, forced Edward's abdication, and imprisoned him.
+He died mysteriously and brutally at Berkeley Castle, a symbol of the ultimate price of failed kingship, forever cast as a tragic and inept figure.

 The biggest hits of 1284